CEO Robin Jung tells why Pearl Abyss bought Eve Online maker

 Pearl Abyss, the maker of Black Desert Online, has agreed to buy Eve Online maker CCP for $425 million.
-The move is a big expansion into the West for the South Korean maker of online games.
+The move is a big expansion into the West for the South Korean maker of online role-playing games.

-The acquisition of Iceland-based CCP sheds light on Pearl Abyss, which isn’t well known on a global scale yet has more than 9.5 million registered users for Black Desert Online.
+The acquisition of Iceland-based CCP sheds light on Pearl Abyss, which isn’t well known on a global scale yet has more than 9.5 million registered players for Black Desert Online, many of whom have surged back since the launch of the MMORPG’s Remastered campaign in late August.

-The deal shows the massive capital advantage that Asian game companies have when it comes to acquisitions, as their big online gaming player bases and confident investors allow them to amass a lot of capital to acquire Western game companies.
+The deal shows the massive capital advantage that Asian game companies have when it comes to acquisitions, as their big online gaming player bases and confident investors enable them to amass a lot of money to acquire Western game companies.

-But Robin Jung, CEO of Pearl Abyss, said in an email interview with GamesBeat that CCP’s dedicated fans have nothing to worry about.
+But Pearl Abyss CEO Robin Jung said in an email interview with GamesBeat that CCP’s dedicated fans have nothing to worry about.
 No changes are coming at CCP and in its flagship game.
 The deal closes October 12, but Jung, 38, answered a variety of our questions related to the deal.

 Here’s an edited transcript of the interview.

-GamesBeat: Tell me more about the history of Pearl Abyss.
+GamesBeat: What’s Pearl Abyss’s history?
 When was it founded?
 How many employees does it have?
 What is its annual revenues?

-Robin Jung: Pearl Abyss was founded in 2010 by our current chairman and development director Daeil Kim, who is behind the creation of open world MMORPG Black Desert Online.
-After an open beta test in 2014, Black Desert Online launched the following year in Korea, Japan and Russia, followed by North America and Europe in 2016.
+Robin Jung: Pearl Abyss was founded in 2010 by our current chairman and development director, Daeil Kim, who is behind the creation of the open-world MMORPG Black Desert Online.
+After an open beta test in 2014, Black Desert Online launched the following year in Korea, Japan, and Russia, followed by North America and Europe in 2016.
 Today, more than 10 million users in 150 countries play the game in 12 different languages.

-We have also evolved as a game development studio and publisher with more than 500 employees across the globe.
+We have also evolved as a game development studio and publisher, with more than 500 employees across the globe.
 In 2017, our annual revenue totaled $105.7 million, up 90.26 percent from a year earlier, and following the Korean launch of Black Desert Mobile earlier this year, we achieved record-high sales of $169.6 million in the first half of 2018, a 190 percent increase from a year earlier.
 Going forward, we hope to see further growth with the addition of competitive IPs, such as Eve Online, the upcoming global launch of Black Desert Mobile, and other new projects that are currently under development.

 GamesBeat: Why do you want to acquire CCP?

-RJ: The video games industry is becoming more competitive over obtaining strong IPs.
+Jung: The video games industry is becoming more competitive over obtaining strong IPs.
 We knew that in order to continue growing, we would need more IPs than Black Desert alone, and that’s why we made the decision to take the company public and raise additional capital to acquire promising IP and talent.

 CCP Games was founded in 1997 and is best known as the developer and publisher of the hit spaceship [massively multiplayer online role-playing game] MMORPG Eve Online.
 We found the company appealing for many reasons, one of them being that Eve Online is a long-running MMORPG with a strong core player base, much like Black Desert Online.
 I feel that we share common DNA as game developers who create top-quality MMOs, and together will be able to build upon our strengths to take us to the next level.

 Moreover, the global trend of the video games industry is to expand beyond PCs into mobile and console platforms.
 Cross-platform games are already the norm in Asia, and North America and Europe are following on the same path.
-Based on these market trends, we became certain of the future growth potential of competitive IPs, and thus made the decision to acquire CCP’s EVE Universe.
+Based on these market trends, we became certain of the future growth potential of competitive IPs, and thus made the decision to acquire CCP’s Eve Universe.

 GamesBeat: What is attractive about it?
-Is it the online games like EVE Online or its experimentation with VR, for example?
+Is it the online games like Eve Online or its experimentation with VR, for example?

-RJ: CCP’s greatest strength is undoubtedly EVE Online.
+Jung: CCP’s greatest strength is undoubtedly Eve Online.
 We know it’s not easy to develop a hit game and maintain it for over 15 years, but CCP has done just that and continues to excel.

 We are also impressed by how CCP continually takes on new, experimental projects such as VR games, as well as the company’s culture that encourages development of the highest quality games.